AdamColton/parlex/examples/scalc/readme.md

 interactive mode.
 Type "exit" to exit.
 Running scalc with input will evaluate the input.
 Running "scalc parse [expression]" will show the parse tree for the expression.

+### Know Error
+There is a known bug that stack manipulation operators can cause panics.
+As this is just an example, it may or may not be fixed in the future.